A mighty woman with a torch

 One reason to have a collegial debate about immigration is economic growth and population growth are tied together.
 Our country’s economic growth rate has dramatically decreased over the past 20 years.
 Since 2000, we’ve not had any year of more than 4% growth.

-Putting Barrack Obama and Donald Trump’s terms together, the U.S. economy averaged a meager growth rate close to 1.9% over the past 12 years.
+Putting Barack Obama and Donald Trump’s terms together, the U.S. economy averaged a meager growth rate close to 1.9% over the past 12 years.

 Economic growth, GDP, is the sum of population growth and productivity growth.
 If our country wants to grow, we need to add more people, become more productive, or a combination of both population and productivity growth.